webJose/wj.ObjectComparer/README.md

 }
 ```

 So I may have lied.
 This is not *really* necessary.
-If you use [fluent configuration syntax](#fluent-configuration-syntax), the type is automatically scanned.
+If you use [fluent syntax configuration](#fluent-syntax-configuration), the type is automatically scanned.
 However, the current implementation will not cache the result, so every time a new comparer configuration object is created via the `ComparerConfigurator.Configure()` method, the type will be scanned.
 It will be an unnecessary performance hit.
 So it is always best to scan a type as shown above because while fluent configuration does not update the scanner's cache, it does consult this cache.

 If you have access to the source code of the data types that will be compared, you may use the `PropertyMapAttribute` and `IgnoreForComparisonAttribute` attributes to fine tune object comparison.
 The former can be used to map a property to another of an arbitrary name and type in a target type, and you can add as many of these attributes as target types you have; or you can use it to ignore a property when comparing against a target type.
 The latter attribute is only for configuring how to ignore a property and it is used if no specific target type comes to mind, or if for some reason the target type is the data type that contains the property (same data type object comparison).